-Beyond the normal diversification benefits that any mutual fund or ETF can provide, dividend ETFs are also diverse across different dividend strategies—they can include holdings that offer dividend consistency, dividend appreciation, or both.
+Beyond the normal diversification benefits that ETFs can provide, dividend ETFs are also different based on dividend strategies—they can include holdings that offer dividend consistency, dividend appreciation, or both.
 As is the case with dividends from individual stocks, dividends paid by ETFs can be reinvested or taken as investment income.

 While some ETFs include “dividend” in their names and are marketed as such, plenty of others achieve high dividend yields just as a result of their investment strategies.

 Dividends and stability sometimes come as a package.
-Blue chip industry leaders like Procter & Gamble (PG), Verizon (V) and Pfizer (PFE) are stable investments because of their long track records and corporate profits.
-But their ability and willingness to pay dividends to shareholders also contributes to their images of stability.
+Blue-chip industry leaders like Procter & Gamble (PG), Verizon (V), and Pfizer (PFE) are stable investments because of their long track records and corporate profits.
+But their ability to pay consistent dividends to shareholders also contributes to their images of stability.
 Top holdings for Vanguard High Dividend Yield ETF (VYM) are shown below.

-While most dividend paying companies skew toward large or mega-cap designation, some dividend ETFs can offer diversification across market capitalizations.
-In fact, while some dividend ETFs use basic strategies that simply select dividend-payers from the S&P 500, more advanced strategies will add sector tilts, focus on emerging markets, or invest in small cap stocks that pay dividends.
+While most dividend-paying companies are large or mega-cap firms, dividend ETFs can also offer diversification across market capitalizations.
+In fact, while some dividend ETFs use basic strategies that simply select dividend-payers from the S&P 500, more advanced strategies will add sector tilts, focus on emerging markets, or invest in small-cap stocks that pay dividends.
+Examples include:

 Finally, because a strategy that targets dividend yield is relatively basic and easy to employ, expense ratios for dividend ETFs tend to be below average, and rival fees of index ETFs.
 Some dividend ETFs carry management expense ratios lower than 0.1%.

-These are the most important factors to consider when evaluating dividend ETFs and their holdings, or comparing several ETFs against each other.
+These are the most important factors to consider when evaluating dividend ETF performance and their holdings or when performing ETF comparisons.

-Dividend Yield: the sum of all dividends paid annually, divided by current share price; a higher dividend yield is better
+Dividend Yield: the sum of all dividends paid, divided by current share price; a higher dividend yield indicates a larger payout